 - Use subtitles to your advantage.
 Read along with subtitles if they’re available, or find a copy of the Russian lyrics and English translation.
-If you’re looking for a program that offers captions, FluentU has videos in Russian with interactive captions, multimedia flashcards and more learning tools to keep you learning while you listen.
+If you’re looking for a program that offers captions, FluentU has videos in Russian (including music videos) with interactive captions in English and Russian, multimedia flashcards and more learning tools to keep you learning while you listen.

 - Jot down words you don’t know.
 Look them up.
 If, after having read through the lyrics, there are any words still vexing you, this is an important step in the process.
 It will help ensure you have the precise definition for each word, which will be important when you want to use them down the road.

 - Once you’re more familiar with the song, don’t look at the subtitles, but try to catch everything.
 This is good listening practice.
 The more words you can pick out in a song, the more you’ll be able to pick out in a conversation.

 - Try to sing along.
 Once you know the song pretty well, go ahead and sing along.
 Even if you mess up some of the words, this is still a great way to grasp some of the less familiar consonant combinations, for example, and to perfect your pronunciation.